doanhtu07/hello-word-vcpkg/README.md

 If you have any questions, feel free to contact me or open an issue on Github.

+**NOTE**:

-**NOTE**: I'm not an expert in this, but if I know any resources, I'll let you know.
+- I'm not an expert in this, but if I know any resources, I'll let you know.
+- If you want to do some Docker command stuff, ask ChatGPT or any LLMs!
+They helped me a lot lol...